I’m a self-directed jill-of-all-trades with an entrepreneurial spirit and a deep understanding of human-centered design.

 Areas of interest

-I’ve always had a soft spot for the public sector—government, education—areas with which people have to interact, but have never really worked quite right on the digital front.
+I’ve always had a soft spot for the public sector—healthcare, government, education—areas with which people have to interact, but have never really worked quite right on the digital front.

 I’m also a fangirl of Thaler and behavioral economics.
 His findings on how real people interact with money have always intrigued me.
 Who wouldn't appreciate a slight nudge to save more money or to make smarter decisions when borrowing?